Polyaspartic Floor Coatings · Vancouver, BC

 Garages (polyaspartic systems)

 Polyaspartic is popular in garages when you want fast access and strong UV stability near the door opening.
-We can build systems that balance traction and easy cleaning.

 • Handles wet vehicles, grit, and typical garage exposure.